The Accordion and the Fish Town: Publication history and legacy

 After her widely popular autobiographical novel Diary of a Vagabond (Hōrōki, 1930), Hayashi experimented with a non-autobiographical approach with her short story Senshun fu, which was not well received.
 With The Accordion and the Fish Town, first published in the April 1931 edition of Kaizō magazine, and Seihin no sho (November 1931), she successfully returned to the autobiographical form and established herself as an accomplished prose writer.
 She had sketched a first draft of the story already in 1926 during a return to her parents in Onomichi.
 Like the character of Masako, the teen-aged Hayashi had settled down with her mother and her peddler foster father in Onomichi in 1914, where she attended the higher school.

 The Accordion and the Fish Town has seen various reprintings after World War II, and has repeatedly been adapted for Japanese television.
 A bronze figure of Hayashi was erected in Onomichi in her memory.

 Translations

 The Accordion and the Fish Town first appeared in English in a translation provided by Janice Brown in 1997.
 A translation into German by Kakuji Watanabe appeared in 1960.
+Another English translation was done in 2024 by J.D.
+Wisgo.